‘Too many are selfish’: US nears 5 million virus cases

 “They have emphatically shared that this pandemic is not going to get in the way of their wedding plans and that there will be no masks handed out and no signs promoting social distancing at their wedding,” she said.
 “The bride has said that when she shows her children her wedding video, she doesn’t want it to be a documentary of the 2020 pandemic.”

 Marcelo reported from Boston, Johnson from Washington state, and Pane from Boise, Idaho.
+AP journalists around the world contributed to this report.